Confused by the complications of copyright? Get the answers you need here.

 - A work created before Jan.
 1, 1978, and published between that date and Dec.
 31, 2002, is protected for the life of the author plus 70 years or until Dec.
 31, 2047—whichever is greater.

 Confused?
-You can assume that anything published within the past 75 years is protected.
+You can assume that anything published in 1923 and later is protected.
 Once the copyright expires, a work moves into the public domain.